Factoria-F5-madrid/proyecto5-problema-regresion-grupo1/README.md

 #### Running the Backend

-1. Open a new terminal in VS Code (which will be inside the dev container).
+1. Open a new terminal in VS Code (which will be at the project root).
-2. Navigate to the backend directory and start the server:
+2. Start the FastAPI server:
     ```bash
-    cd backend
-    uvicorn api:app --host 0.0.0.0 --port 8000 --reload
+    uvicorn backend.api:app --host 0.0.0.0 --port 8000 --reload
     ```
     The API will be available at `http://localhost:8000`.